ucd-graphics-vr-lab/ArDVRC/README.md

 ### Troubleshooting

 If the build did not work, it likely failed to find or use your OpenCV installation while running `cmake ..`.
 You will need to use CMake GUI to open the example project and specify the `OpenCV_DIR` path explicitly, and then run `cmake ..` again.
+Follow these steps:

+1) Open CMake GUI.
+2) For the "Where is the source code" field, add the path to the example you're trying to build (`source/examples/video_example/` for example).
+3) For the "Where to build the binaries" field, add the path to the build directory within your source code directory (`source/examples/video_example/build`).
+4) Set `OpenCV_DIR` to your OpenCV installation path, which should contain a file called `OpenCVConfig.cmake`.
+For example, my `OpenCV_DIR` is set to `C:\Program Files (x86)\opencv`.
+5) Press "Configure" and then "Generate".

+If that worked, you can go back to the terminal and try running `cmake --build . --config "Release"`.

+If it still isn't working, you may try setting the `OpenCV_DIR` path to your OpenCV installations' `lib/` folder and try the configuration and generation step again.

 ------------------------